AN015 Tracker Breakout

 The M8 (8mm) 8-pin connector is standard, however it's not common.
 Some other connectors like M12 are more common, however, the 12mm connector would have required a taller enclosure to fit the larger connector.
 To simplify designs, Particle will provide a M8 female-to-wires cable, similar to this.
-This is for illustration only and the design may vary in the future.

 The common use case will be to include a cable gland in your expansion enclosure, pass the wires through the gland, and terminate them on your custom expansion board.

 You'd typically connect those wires to your custom expansion board using one of several methods:

 - Terminate with pins in a PHR-8 to mate with a B8B-PH on your expansion board

 - Terminate with screw terminals on your board

 - Terminate by soldering the wires to your board

 With the Tracker One Carrier Board directly

 Inside the Tracker One is the Carrier Board.
 It can be purchased separately in case you want to use the Tracker One features in your own enclosure.
 The design for the Tracker One enclosure is open-source and can be modified to fit your needs.
 The Carrier Board has a B8B-PH 8-pin connector on the board, and a short cable that attaches to the M8 8-pin IP67 connector mounted on the side of the enclosure.